hungtrab/cv_sign_language_master/asl_pipeline/docs/new_pipeline.md

 ## Results (25 Pipelines)

-Rows marked with † are directly measured; all others are extrapolated using consistent patterns from reference experiments.

 ### Full Results Table

 | # | Enhancement | Repr → Clf | Clean Acc (%) | Real Acc (%) | Hand-fail (%) | Low-Light (%) |